Setup Options

 A positive value is an offset from the start of the video.
 A negative value is an offset from the end of the video.
 This property can be defined either as a number (-10) or a percentage as a string ("-2%")

-playbackRateControls booleanWhether to display a settings menu to adjust playback speed.
-If true, the pre-defined options available in the menu are 0.5x, 1x, 1.25x, 1.5x, and 2x.
+When true, the menu is displayed with predefined options of 0.5x, 1x, 1.25x, and 2x.
 An array can be passed to customize the menu options using playbackRates.
-Note: This feature is not currently supported in Android with HLS streams.false

-playlistIndex 8.15.0+numberItem within a playlist to start playback
+playlistIndex number 8.15.0+Index of the item within a playlist to start playback

 Within the playlist, the first index is 0.